opencontainers/image-spec/descriptor.md

 - **`annotations`** *string-string map*

   This OPTIONAL property contains arbitrary metadata for this descriptor.
   This OPTIONAL property MUST use the [annotation rules](annotations.md#rules).

+- **`data`** *string*

+  This OPTIONAL property contains an embedded representation of the referenced content.
+  Values MUST conform to the Base 64 encoding, as defined in [RFC 4648][rfc4648-s4].

 Descriptors pointing to [`application/vnd.oci.image.manifest.v1+json`](manifest.md) SHOULD include the extended field `platform`, see [Image Index Property Descriptions](image-index.md#image-index-property-descriptions) for details.

 ### Reserved

-The following field keys are reserved and MUST NOT be used by other specifications.

-- **`data`** *string*

-  This key is RESERVED for future versions of the specification.

-All other fields may be included in other OCI specifications.
 Extended _Descriptor_ field additions proposed in other OCI specifications SHOULD first be considered for addition into this specification.

 ## Digests